Food and Journeys®

 How to make Swedish rye rolls

-Start by combining yeast with a two-thirds cup of warm water, then set aside until it gets foamy.
+Start by combining yeast with 2/3 cup warm water, then set aside until it becomes foamy.

-Preparing the active dry yeast is the first step in making the dough for rye buns from Sweden at home.
+Preparing the yeast as the first step in making Swedish rye bread.

 Mix the bread flour, rye flour, and salt in a stand mixer bowl or a regular bowl if you are kneading by hand.

-Add the softened butter and the yeast mixture (once it’s ready).
+Add the softened butter, the yeast mixture (once it’s ready), and the syrup.

 Mix until you start forming a dough, then add the raisins.

-Continue mixing (kneading) until you have smooth dough for your Swedish rye rolls—note that it’s not sticky.
+Continue mixing (kneading) until you have smooth dough for your Swedish rye rolls — note that it’s not a sticky dough.

 Form it into a ball and place it in an oiled bowl.